AutomateThePlanet/Bellatrix-Documentation/docs/android-automation/extensibility-add-new-find-locators.md

 ```csharp
 using Bellatrix.Mobile.Android.GettingStarted.ExtensionMethodsLocators;
 ```
-After that, you can use the new locator as it was originally part of Bellatrix.
+After that, you can use the new locator as it was originally part of BELLATRIX.
 ```csharp
 var button = App.ElementCreateService.CreateByIdStaringWith<Button>("button");
 ```